 On Dec.
-30, 1915, having been burdened with kidney disease, Hannah suffered a stroke at the age of 50 and died.
+30, 1915, having been burdened with kidney disease, Hannah suffered a stroke and died at the age of 50 years, 10 months and 29 days.
 Funeral services were held in the Grace Lutheran Church in Macungie, with Rev. W.M.
 Kopenhaver officiating.
 Interment was in Solomon's Lutheran and Reformed Church Cemetery in Macungie.
 Reported the Allentown Morning Call, "She was in good health until she went to bed on Thursday evening, when she was suddenly taken sick and died in a few minutes."

 Henry outlived his wife by a dozen years.
 He was admited to Sacred Heart Hospital in Allentown when, after a bout of pneumonia, he developed an abscess.
 Toxemia set in, and he passed away on Jan.
 11, 1927.
 Although Rev. E.A.
 Yehl of Macungie was to have led the funeral service, he fell ill and Rev. D.C.
 Kaufman was the substitute.